""

 • Regular exercise helps boost the immune system.

-This involves restricting yourself from all liquids over some time to cause dehydration.
+• Water deprivation test: This involves restricting yourself from all liquids over some time to cause dehydration.
 The amount of urine they produce, their weight, and any changes in blood and urine will all be measured by a doctor after that.
 During the exam, they may also administer vasopressin or other medications, and this might also aid in determining the origin of Diabetes insipidus.

-The body is stimulated to create vasopressin by a solution that a physician gives.
+• Stimulation tests: The body is stimulated to create vasopressin by a solution that a physician gives.
 Copeptin, a chemical that rises with vasopressin, will then be measured in the blood.
 Results can help distinguish between Diabetes insipidus and primary polydipsia, a separate illness that can also make individuals consume a lot of fluids.

 The diabetes insipidus treatment includes:

-• The doctor decides treatment according to the severity of the condition.
+• The doctor decides on treatment according to the severity of the condition.
 Drinking enough water can help manage mild diabetic insipidus and keep the body hydrated.

 • Among other medications, vasopressin related hormones, diuretics, anti convulsant, and antidiabetic medicines treat central diabetic insipidus.
 These medications enhance the kidneys' capacity to retain water.

-• Vasopressin related hormones are beneficial for treating children.
+• Vasopressin-related hormones are beneficial for treating children.

-• Some methods for treating nephrogenic diabetes include maintaining the body's sodium levels and, consequently, its water content.
+• Some methods for treating nephrogenic Diabetes include maintaining the body's sodium levels and, consequently, its water content.

 • Nonsteroidal anti-inflammatory medications are also used as a kind of therapy.
 NSAIDS and thiazides are used to treat children with nephrogenic diabetes insipidus.